PAST Logo Palo Alto Stanford Heritage

 Was your house built in 1923 or earlier?

 There was a building boom in 1923!
 Maybe your house was one of them.
 Construction dates are difficult to determine.
 In December, The Palo Alto Times used to publish a list of building permits issued that year, but the actual construction date might have actually been in next year.
 Another situation is that perhaps a house was built on spec, and was not occupied for still another year.
 Therefore, our centennial plaques say "circa".
-So, if your house is circa 1923 oe earlier, let us know so we can explore it's origin!
-Next year, we will honor houses built in 1924, so if that sounds like your house, please tell us now!
+So, if your house is circa 1923 or earlier, let us know so we can explore it's origin!

 Circa 1920: 112 Kingsley